-It is an obligation on the center to further and transfer knowledge and encourage its dissemination.
+It is an obligation on the center to further transfer the knowledge and encourage its dissemination.
 The center will try to achieve this by the following:

-- Holding or participating in public events such as national/international conferences and workshops.
-Or holding public meetings for interested individuals and organization to discuss hot topics and encourage networking people and organizations to transfer the knowledge.
+- Holding or participating in public events such as national/international conferences and workshops, or holding public meetings for interested individuals and organizations to discuss hot topics and encourage networking people and organizations to transfer the knowledge.